ChronoLogic12/volume-climbing/README.md

  * Social media integration
     * Generate news cards for the home page from facebook or twitter posts.
-    * generate images for gallery the page from instagram.
+    * Generate images for gallery the page from instagram.
  * Database integration
     * Save user details for future bookings.